 Your answers should correspond with their way of doing things.

 We should use the technology to benefit the children.
 After all, it makes the learning easier, and more engaging.
 But it is crucial to set strict rules, and to block them from reaching certain content, such as pornography.

-I am a strong believer that computers do not belong at elementary school.
-Every child has computer at home and they spend too much time playing with it anyway.
-School should represent a different form of education and therefor I believe children should not have access to computers.
-Of course, we teachers can use computers to make the lessons interactive and engaging.
+I think that computers do not belong to elementary school.
+Every child has computer at home, and they spend way too much time playing.
+I believe children should not have access to computers.
+Of course, we teachers can, and even should use computers, trying to make the lessons interactive and engaging for the children.